More than 3 character to search

 An old Mexican proverb says „Barriga llena, corazon contento” which translates as: „A full tummy means a happy heart”.
 Nobody can argue with that... to a point - Mexico has surpassed the US in levels of adult obesity.
 Obesity in Mexico is a relatively new problem, having been widespread since the 1980s with the introduction of processed food into much of the Mexican food market.

-A 1999 survey found 24% of Mexican women were obese and an addition 35% were overweight; 55% men were either obese or overweight.
+A 1999 survey found 24% of Mexican women were obese and an additional 35% were overweight; 55% of men were either obese or overweight.
 By 2010, seven out of ten Mexicans were overweight with a third clinically obese.
 Mexico ranks the most obese country in the world in adult obesity (as of 2013), and first for childhood obesity with about 4.5 million children diagnosed as such.

 Overall, 32.8 percent of Mexican adults are considered obese, compared to 31.8 percent of adults in the United States.
 Nearly 70,000 deaths in Mexico each year are caused by weight-related diabetes, and more than 400,000 new cases of diabetes are diagnosed annually.